PhD Projects

 A distinctive feature of this Doctoral Network is that a novel combination of modelling and analysis techniques, which traditionally have each been applied in a specific problem domain, lies at the heart of each PhD research project.
 For this reason, Doctoral Candidates will each have two supervisors, one at the primary host institution (indicated in the panels below), and another at a second institution in the network, with a period of research at the second institution, fully funded by the programme, designed into the research projects.
 Some projects additionally feature secondments with our non-academic partners.

+Full details of project goals, methodologies, hosting and secondment arrangements are provided within each description below.
+Recruitment is now completed with offers made to the successful candidates.
 All PhD projects are to begin on September 1st 2026 or as soon as possible thereafter.